Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Materials and methods

 \subsection{Data collection}

 This study was conducted in a polytunnel strawberry field located in Scotland, UK.
 IoT sensors were deployed to monitor environmental conditions inside and outside of Seaton and Multispan polytunnels over two growing seasons (an example can be seen in Figure \ref{fig:sensors}).
 Seaton is a heated polytunnel and contains four rows of tabletop strawberry plants.
-These strawberries were planted in January, and harvesting began in April and finished in the middle of October.
+These strawberries were planted in January, and harvesting began in April and finished in mid-October.
 Multispan is an unheated polytunnel that contains five rows of tabletop strawberry plants.
-Planting commenced in April, and harvesting started in May and ended in the middle of October.
+Planting commenced in April, and harvesting started in May and ended in mid-October.

 Historical yield data were collected before and after sensor deployment in two polytunnels.
 Before deployment, two years of historical yield data were gathered from the Multispan polytunnel (2021–2022) and one year from the Seaton polytunnel (2022).
 After deploying sensors in both polytunnels, historical yield data and sensor data were collected from 2023 to 2024.
 Sensor data were recorded for two growing seasons: from May to mid-October 2023 and from April to mid-October 2024.
 In 2024, an additional polytunnel was added to each type.
 Figures \ref{fig:yield_t9b} and \ref{fig:yield_t45} depict the historical yields for the Multispan and Seaton polytunnels, respectively.
 Furthermore, hourly weather data from the UK Meteorological Office (Met Office), corresponding to the nearest station to the farm, were also incorporated.
 Table \ref{tab:featureSets} presents the polytunnel sensor and Met Office weather features along with their measurements.